The RACER Mailbag, July 31

 In IndyCar’s 11 championship races, seven drivers have won races, and no driver has taken more than two victories so far.
 Over the last six IndyCar races, five drivers from four teams have won.
 The opposite of dominance.
 So what exactly has slipped?

-If we’re talking about raw entertainment of the most recent F1 races vs IndyCar, there’s no argument that F1 has been winning (the three races before IndyCar went hybrid weren’t exactly stunning).
+If we’re talking about raw entertainment of the most recent F1 races vs IndyCar, there’s no argument against the fact that F1 has been winning (the three races before IndyCar went hybrid weren’t exactly stunning).
 Let’s hope F1’s thankful change from monotonous Max-wins-again races holds firm and the recent fun continues, and let’s hope IndyCar’s generally underwhelming races of late return to the higher state of fun they tend to produce.

 Q: When F1 teams got CART drivers to test, was it more of a driver evaluation or were there some components that the teams are trying out?
 Did drivers get paid a certain amount to come and test?
 If Scott Pruett or Paul Tracy did decide to drive in F1, and assuming they had good equipment, do you think they would have had a solid career in F1?